cimed-dsp/template_medical-records/README.md

 On the second page of the form, use default values for all sections except "Platform", which you should change to "Ubuntu Server 18.04 LTS".
 Press the "Next step" button.

-On the third page of the form, scroll to the bottom and press the "Create environment" button. **FIXME** click "Open IDE" button to open.
+On the third page of the form, scroll to the bottom and press the "Create environment" button.
+On-screen messages will report progress, and when your environment is ready, you'll see a welcome screen.

+#### Using Cloud9

 Inside your Cloud9 environment, you will see a panel on the left that shows your files.
 You can upload a file from your computer by dragging it over this panel and dropping it into the desired folder.
 You can download a file to your computer by right-clicking on its name and selecting "Download" from the menu that appears.
 Double-clicking a file will open it for editing in a tab on the right side of the screen.

-You'll also have a tab on the right side of the screen that contains a terminal with a command prompt, and you can add more terminal tabs using the green plus icon that appears in the tab bar.
+You'll also have a tab near the bottom of the screen that contains a terminal with a command prompt.
+Commands in the following steps should be run from the prompt in a terminal tab in your Cloud9 environment.

+You can resize and rearrange the panels on the screen, create new terminal tabs and file tabs, and customize your environment in other ways; see [the tour](https://docs.aws.amazon.com/console/cloud9/tutorial-tour-ide) for more information.

+#### Cloud9 hibernation

 Your Cloud9 environment will hibernate if idle for more than 30 minutes or if your AWS session expires.
 This reduces costs and keeps your Cloud9 environment secure.

 Whenever your Cloud9 environment hibernates, you can resume the session by doing the following: In a new tab, sign in at [AWS at Illinois](https://aws.illinois.edu).
 You will be redirected to an AWS page that includes a link to Cloud9 FIXME.
 Click the "Cloud9" link and then click "Open IDE" on the next page.
 At this point, you can close your old Cloud9 tab.
 In your restarted Cloud9 environment, your files will be restored exactly as they were, but any terminal tabs will be restarted.
 You will probably want to change back to your previous working directory (e.g., for the tutorial, `cd dsp_emr`) and reactivate your conda environment (`conda activate dsp_emr`).

+#### Destroying a Cloud9 environment

-When you no longer need your Cloud9 environment, make sure you have another copy of all of your files, and then return to [Cloud9 on AWS](https://us-east-2.console.aws.amazon.com/cloud9/home/), press the "Delete" button, and FIXME.
+When you no longer need your Cloud9 environment, make sure you have another copy of all of your files, and then return to [Cloud9 on AWS](https://us-east-2.console.aws.amazon.com/cloud9/home/), press the "Delete" button, and follow the on-screen prompts.

-Commands in the following steps should be run from the prompt in a terminal tab in your Cloud9 environment.

 ### Step 2.
 Clone the code repository and change your working directory.